Simplicity

 Classic - simple and efficient.
 It’s a luxury in my messy craftsman’ mind.
 This is the proof for necessity of spirituality.
 Work as meditation session - that’s the right approach.

 It’s not that I’m making fun of it.
-I’m having fun - that’s different.
-It is one of my latest pieces as bottom maker.
+I'm having fun—that's different.
+It is one of my latest pieces as a bottom maker.
 Stands out, due to its unapologetically plain form.
-I’m impressed by simplicity of this project.
+I’m impressed by the simplicity of this project.
 That kind of outcome is somewhat undoable to me still, because I suffer from the tendency to over-complicate things.

-Back in my IT days, I’ve learned that the real sophistication is embedded in simple solutions.
+Back in my IT days, I learned that the real sophistication is embedded in simple solutions.
 The same paradox is to be found in design language of physical products too.
-The end goal is to make the solution feel like something intuitive or even inevitable as years of research into how stands behind it.
+The end goal is to make the solution feel like something intuitive or even inevitable, as years of research into “how?” stands behind it.

 Bottom work